yi-shiuan-tung/game-of-life/README.md

 TESTING STRATEGY

+*Added a test in qunit-board which tests functions in board.js

 1. getMousePos function returns the x and y position on the canvas.
 Tested this function by printing values onto the console and checking each edge and random values.

 2. By filling certain number of square initially, I called each of the checkTop, checkTopLeft... functions to see if they are returning the correct values.
 Checked border cases.
 An error is reached when a square does not exist.